dkrotx/jira-kanban-shuffle/README.md

 ![demo](https://github.com/dkrotx/jira-kanban-shuffle/assets/1651393/58809d78-e8ed-488c-a0df-7fd4db7e87b6)

-# A problem
+# Problem
-Usually during standup meetings you don't want people to report in the same order.
+Usually during standup meetings you don't want people to report in the same order every day as it makes it look more like report and less engaging.
-At the same time, there is no feature that provides shuffle in vanilla JIRA setup.
-Nor the JQL function yet.
+At the same time, there is no built-in Jira feature to leverage this.

 # Solution
-This TamperMonkey script solves this by:
+This TamperMonkey script solves this by slightly modifying page and moving the blocks which correspond to swimlanes.
+Specifially:
-- looking for "Board" button
+- It looks for the "Board" button
-- placing a new, "Shuffle" button next to it
+- Inserts a new, "Shuffle" button next to it
-- when you click on it, the swimlanes are shuffled
+- Shuffles swimlanes when the button is clicked

 # How to install?
-You may wonder - how to install if it is just a script?!
+First, you to install [TamperMonkey plugin](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) for this.
-You need [TamperMonkey plugin](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) for this.
 This Chrome extension allows you to run custom JS on sites/pages you specify.

 1. Click on the extention, "create a new script"
 2. Add the content of shuffle.js as is